 What you can do

-- Prepare key personal information, such as when your child said his or her first word and started speaking in sentences.
+- When the stuttering started, such as when your child said his or her first word and started speaking in sentences.
 Also, try to recall when you first noticed your child stuttering and if anything makes it better or worse.
-If you're an adult who stutters, be prepared to discuss how stuttering has affected your life, current problems it's causing and what treatments you've had.
+If you're an adult who stutters, be prepared to discuss what treatments you've had, current problems and how stuttering has affected your life.

-- Make a list of questions you'd like to ask your doctor or speech-language pathologist.
+- Questions you'd like to ask the doctor or speech-language pathologist.

 - What kinds of tests are needed?